DillonKyleDev/FlatEngine/README.md

 ### TileSet Editor

+Note: This section is currently subject to significant rework as I add Box2D into FlatEngine2D.</br>
 Using the TileSet Editor you can create the TileSets that you'll use inside the TileMap components.
 All you have to do is create a new TileSet either in the TileSet Editor or in the File Explorer right-click context menu and drag and drop an image from the File Explorer into the input as your tiling image.
 This component is still early in development so it only allows a 16x16 selection for each tile for now.
 Once an image is chosen, click on each tile you want to be included in your TileSet and if your TileSet is selected in a TileMap component, you should see them start to appear as available tiles to paint with.
 ____________________________________________________________________________________________________________
 ![tileSetEditor](https://github.com/user-attachments/assets/2319b498-71ee-432c-92af-523a79acfdd6)